Mr. Satan: Later series

 Mr. Satan makes minor appearances in the Dragon Ball GT anime series, where he is protected from the extraterrestrial villain Baby's influence by Majin Buu and later his successor, Uub.

 Mr. Satan again appears as a supporting character in Dragon Ball Super, where he is often seen in the company of Mr. Buu.
 Mr. Satan essentially serves as the caretaker of his friend as Buu has a childlike personality.
 He is depicted as having grown immensely wealthy due to the monetary rewards he received from his false claims of successfully defending Earth from multiple external threats.
 In one episode of the anime version, Mr. Satan enacts an imaginary fight with Beerus, the God of Destruction, in a televised retelling of the series' in-universe events where he embellishes himself with the ability to power up as a Super Saiyan.

 Films

 Mr. Satan appears as a supporting character in multiple spinoff films of the Dragon Ball Z series, namely Bojack Unbound, Bio-Broly and Fusion Reborn, as well as the 2008 television special Dragon Ball: Yo!
 Son Goku and His Friends Return!!.

 In other media

 Mr. Satan appears in the Dragon Ball x One Piece: Cross Epoch manga, a crossover between the Dragon Ball and One Piece series, and in the 2013 crossover show Dream 9 Toriko & One Piece & Dragon Ball Z Super Collaboration Special!!.

 Mr. Satan has appeared in several Dragon Ball video games, often as a comically ineffective "joke" playable character.
 The character "Morrie", from the game Dragon Quest VIII closely resembles an emaciated version of Mr. Satan's older form.
+In Dragon Ball Z Abridged, the character is known as Mark Satan.